We’ve just got back from a fortnight in Greece at the TUI Sensatori Rhodes resort and I wanted to share our review.

 There’s a water sports centre on the beach where you can do the usual inflatable rides, hire boats and jet skis and even go diving (there’s an on-side PADI centre).
 These all cost extra, from around 15 euros per person.

-There are six restaurants to choose from at Sensatori Rhodes:
+There are six restaurants to choose from at the TUI Sensatori Rhodes:

 - Buffet restaurant